Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-We also optimize MI over $h^0$ and $J$ while constraining $\gamma=0$, the {\it triplet forbidden} case.
-In this case, the conditional response distribution is pairwise maximum entropy, which is exactly the situation considered by~\cite{tkacik}.
+As a control, to see if and when the HOC really do lead to better MI than could be obtained by a model with no higher-order correlations, we also optimize MI over $h^0$ and $J$ while imposing the constraint $\gamma=0$, the {\it triplet forbidden} case.
+In this case, the conditional response distribution becomes the pairwise maximum entropy model, which is the situation considered by~\cite{tkacik} (here, with homogeneous parameters).
 Comparing the maximum attainable MI with triplet interactions allowed or forbidden, we ascertain when, and how much, their presence improves coding.
 This is related to $3^{rd}$ order {connected information}~\cite{schneidman_connected}, where one fits both $2^{nd}$ and $3^{rd}$ order ME models to the stimulus-conditioned response distributions and compares the resulting MI.
-Because we separately optimize the $2^{nd}$ and $3^{rd}$ order models, we obtain more conservative estimates of how MI increases due to the $3^{rd}$ order interactions.
+In the case of~\cite{schneidman_connected} (and in the recent work of~\cite{cayco15}), the second-order moments are held fixed as the third-order moments are varied, whereas we separately \emph{optimize} the interaction parameters controlling those moments in the two cases.
+Because we separately optimize the $2^{nd}$ and $3^{rd}$ order models, we obtain more conservative estimates of how MI increases due to the $3^{rd}$ order interactions than did~\cite{cayco15}.

 We note that, when triplet interactions are allowed, the optimum can still occur for $\gamma=0$.
 In this case the maximal MI will be equal for networks allowing and forbidding triplet interactions.
 Thus, because the triplet-allowed model space is a superset of the triplet-forbidden one, it will never be the case that the optimized triplet-allowed network performs worse than the optimized triplet-forbidden one.

-The data shown herein are for networks of $N=10$ neurons.
-This is as large as we can consider while being able to numerically optimize our MI function with reasonable speed (see Supplemental Information for methods).
-We leave the study of larger networks, together with those with heterogeneous interactions, for future work.